 Through supply chain failure, I run out of my most popular shirts around the AW17 season which is my biggest profit turner and also SS18 which is the wedding season.

 It hurt the business so bad I thought I’d not get it back.
 Since then I’ve found a second supplier who is currently making samples for me and is in the state of approval to move forward with either taking overproduction or sharing it with my current supplier.

 That’s some good advice!
 So if you were able to go back in time and speak to little Carl what advice would you give to your younger self?

 I’d tell him to bet on Leicester winning the premier league in 2016.
 Never let an ex back in.
 Be patient.
-I’ve only just learnt patience.
+I’ve only just learned patience.
 Patience with myself, with others.
 Delayed gratification, etc. Being patient will get you further down the road.

 With people like Carl Thompson paving and dedicating his life to making people happy and more confident through style, we have to remember that there are good people!

-It’s so important than ever to highlight the people who are here to inspire others through many different ways.
+It’s so important than ever to highlight the people who are here to inspire others in many different ways.
 We are all unique, we have and can all overcome the challenges of life and we all have the power to inspire others.